Anmol-Baranwal/Hack-Your-Growth/Categories.md

 ### **Super Useful Gists**
 > Gists that can automate some tasks and help with generic code.

-### **Competitive Programming SDE Sheets**
+### **Interview Preparation & SDE Sheets**
-> Sheets that are used by thousands and useful for someone aiming for Software Developer or problem solver.
+> Sheets used by thousands and vital for someone aiming for Software Developer or mastering data structures as in problem solving.
+This category also includes various helpful repositories for interview preparation.

 ### **Plugins for Developers**
 > Plugins that make someone's life easy by automating the tasks.